spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

    :align: center

-15. Apart from assigning a different color to the category, we can change the size of the symbol to visually help ouor users distinguish different type of airports.
-Right-click on the a category and select :guilabel:`Change size`.
+15. Apart from assigning a different color to the category, we can change the size of the symbol to visually help our users distinguish different type of airports.
+Right-click on a category and select :guilabel:`Change size`.

 .. image:: /static/web_mapping_with_qgis2web/images/15.png